-In most parts of the country you’ll be lucky to have anything you can call a pasture after the many months of little or no rain, hot sun and high evaporation rates.
-It will be a struggle to build up any feed for winter so feeding out supplements will the saviour – hoping that you have enough for what could be a very long winter.
+It’s been a frustrating autumn in many areas with very sporadic rain.
+It will be a struggle to build up any feed for winter so feeding supplements will be the saviour – hoping that you have enough for what could be a very long winter.

 So you’ll be waiting a while to find ryegrass and clover coming back unless there is substantial rain and frosts to knock back the subtropical species.
-This along with the bare areas where the dead thatch has rotted in a matter of days is heaven for weeds to germinate.
-So check what they are and plan your attack on them for the appropriate time – which is not when they are a foot high and flowering, spreading seeds to neighbours.
-It’s been a great season for all species of thistles, buttercups, wild carrot and redshank.
+This along with the bare areas where the dead thatch has rotted in a matter of days is a haven for weeds to germinate.
+So check what they are, and plan your attack on them for the appropriate time – which is not when they are a foot high and flowering, spreading seeds to neighbours.
+It’s been a great season for all species of thistles, fireweed, buttercups, wild carrot and redshank.

-Each year there’s a regular push to promote ‘pasture renovation’ in autumn, but it’s always costly regardless on what options you take.
-Just drilling in seed is the simplest, but you really need to spray out what’s there beforehand, otherwise the new tender plants never get a chance.
-Full cultivation before sowing is far too expensive unless you are doing major earth works, and it takes the paddock out of action for too long.
+Each year there’s a regular push to promote ‘pasture renovation’ in autumn, but it’s always costly regardless of what options you take.
+Just drilling in the seed is the simplest, but you really need to spray out what’s there beforehand, otherwise, the new tender plants never get a chance.
+Full cultivation before sowing is far too expensive unless you are doing major earthworks, and it takes the paddock out of action for too long.

 There is always a mass of old seed (called hard seed) in the soil, which has dropped out of seed heads over the years.
 If you take a sample of soil from the top 50mm and shake it up with water, note what grass and clover seeds float to the top.

-It’s best to add a general fertiliser at the time of any new seeding, and maybe a light dressing of no more than (25kg N/ha) of Nitrogen fertiliser (Urea) when the new grass plants are about 500mm high, mainly if they turn yellow and stop growing.
+It’s best to add a general fertiliser at the time of any new seeding, and maybe a light dressing of no more than (25kg N/ha) of Nitrogen fertiliser (Urea) when the new grass plants are about 500mm high, especially if they turn yellow and stop growing.
 But be very careful when spreading any ‘bag nitrogen’ to keep well away from drains and creeks.
+And it’s best if a shower washes it in after application.
 Urea is the current number one hate for environmental pollution.

 When looking at what to sow, ask about the grass species that are more drought tolerant than perennial ryegrass.
 These are cocksfoot, timothy and tall fescue, and there’s a lot of promotion at present of chicory and plantain.
 But be aware that whatever the advertising says, these herbs are not long-lasting species and cannot be permanently hard grazed like the grasses.

-The way dry seasons are becoming more common in many part of the country, means that you can never have enough hay and silage on hand, as supplements are needed in summer and autumn now and not just for winter.
-Hay and silage are not cheap feed any more as their quality can be so variable depending on the crops conserved, the wrapping and way it was stored.
+The way dry seasons are becoming more common in many parts of the country means that you can never have enough hay and silage on hand, as supplements are needed in summer and autumn now and not just for winter.
+Hay and silage are not cheap to feed anymore as their quality can be so variable depending on the crops conserved, the wrapping and the way it was stored.

 A good option is to buy in good quality baled silage early in the season, and plan to use it all up that year.
 If you buy too much, then you can easily sell it later in the winter rather than keep it for a second year with the risk of bale damage and mould.

-You should not need to purchase expensive concentrate feeds unless stock are very thin and not thriving.
+You should not need to purchase expensive concentrate feeds unless the stock is very thin and not thriving.
 Then get a vet check before spending money on ‘bag feed’.
 If you do need concentrates, feed them in troughs and only feed what stock can clean up in one go.
-You don’t want feed to get wet and all the sparrows in the district helping themselves, and risking the spread of salmonella.
-Avoid buying Palm Kernal Expeller (PKE), as you are contributing to the decimation of Indonesia native forests.
+You don’t want the feed to get wet and all the sparrows in the district to help themselves, and risk the spread of salmonella.
+Avoid buying Palm Kernal Expeller (PKE), as you are contributing to the decimation of Indonesian native forests.

 It’s an ideal time to prune willow and poplar trees before the leaves die off and feed them to stock.
-Also start planning where to plant more trees this winter, so you can coppice them in a rotation in the dry spells in years ahead.
-They provide good quality feed as well as shade and are also rich in minerals,.
+Also, plan where to plant more trees this winter, so you can coppice them in a rotation in the dry spells in years ahead.
+They provide good quality feed as well as shade and are also rich in minerals.

-Rams in the North Island should have finished their work.
+Rams in the North Island should be well on the way to having their work finished.
 Leaving them out for longer hoping that more ewes will cycle is not a good idea, as you’ll end up with lambs right up till Christmas, and they become a costly nuisance on the farm.

-Fitting a mating harness to the ram is the only way of finding out which ewes have returned to the ram, and especially to find any that have never cycled.
-Theses should be sold to save feed, as they’ll never end up as good productive ewes over a long lifetime.
-They are currently making good money.
-The longer the ewe lives weaning a lamb each year, the more she covers her costs.
+Fitting a mating harness to the ram is the only way to find out which ewes have returned to the ram, and especially to find any that have never cycled.
+These should be sold to save feed, as they’ll never end up as good productive ewes over a long lifetime.
+The longer the ewe lives when weaning a lamb each year, the more she covers her costs.

-Make sure the ram harness and crayons were working well before deciding what the marks mating marks meant, as not all marks are clear, especially if a ram doesn’t mount the ewe more than once to serve properly.
+Make sure the ram harness and crayons are working well before deciding what the mating marks mean, as not all marks are clear, especially if a ram doesn’t mount the ewe more than once to serve properly.

 The main thing is to keep feeding ewes well and treat any skinny ewes as an urgent priority to get them into good condition for lambing.
 They could need expensive concentrates, and if this is not an option, they should be sold (at a loss possibly) as you clearly have too many on the farm.
 Lambing skinny ewes will lead to problems and losses of both ewes and lambs, and a lot of extra work and worry you don’t need in spring.
 Ewes can only milk well if they are in good body condition before lambing and are fed well.

 One way of getting more output from a sheep flock is to put the hoggets to the ram, but this needs planning.
-Hoggets first need to be at least 45kg and in good body condition, and then kept well fed right through to their next two-tooth lambing.
-This is rarely possible on small blocks where there’s generally not enough paddocks or extra feed to achieve this.
-So they often end up lambing with very poor results and remain stunted for the rest of their days.
+Hoggets need to be at least 45kg and in good body condition, and then kept well fed right through to their next two-tooth lambing.
+This is rarely possible on small blocks where there are generally not enough paddocks or extra feed to achieve this.
+So hoggets often end up lambing with very poor results and remain stunted for the rest of their days.
 The answer is to keep them away from the ram if possible.

-Don’t forget the rams after mating is over, as they are the most neglected animals on the farm, despite the money spent on them.
+Don’t forget to care for the rams after mating is over, as they are often the most neglected animals on the farm, despite the money spent on them.
 If you are keeping any rams, check their health and feed them well to recover condition straight after mating or they may not survive the winter.

 Shearing decisions need to be made on the basis of wool length.
-Today’s market and modern machinery needs wool a minimum of 100mm in length, and with no break in the staple when pulled between fingers.
+Today’s market and modern machinery need wool a minimum of 100mm in length, and with no break in the staple when pulled between fingers.
 And it’s only the main body wool that’s worth selling.
-A better option is to let the shearer have the wool and charge accordingly as he/she has a better chance of making up a line to get the best price.
-Wool prices have picked up a bit but the wool cheque may still not cover shearing costs.
+A better option is to let the shearer take the wool and charge accordingly as he/she has a better chance of making up a line to get the best price.
+Wool prices have picked up a bit but the wool cheque will still not cover shearing costs.

-The incidence of drench resistance in sheep is increasing at great pace, so don’t use long-term worm drenches such as capsules on any sheep, especially on mature ewes despite what the advertising says.
+The incidence of drench resistance in sheep is increasing at a great pace, so don’t use long-term worm drenches such as capsules on any sheep, especially on mature ewes despite what the advertising says.
 And don’t think you have to drench young sheep every 28 days through winter.
-Ewes should not need drenching as they should have developed a natural immunity, so if they are not thriving - they need feed and not drench.
+Ewes should not need drenching as they should have developed natural immunity, so if they are not thriving - they needed to be fed and not drenched.

-Young stock such as calves and yearlings are always the main concern going into winter, as if they get down in condition and stop growing, their mature target weights are affected and they will never make top stock.
+Young stock such as calves and yearlings are always the main concern going into winter, and they have done it hard during the drought this year.
+If they get down in the condition and stop growing, their mature target weights are affected and they will never make top stock.
 There is the theory of ‘compensatory growth’ where with good feeding after a period of low nutrition, animals will catch up in weight and size.

 This may happen, but it will take extra time so they’ll be on the farm longer, and during this time they’ll need more feed, which could have been fed to more productive stock.
 So they are all-round losers and are best culled to take the least financial loss on them.
 Keeping them on will only lose more value.

-Young stock often go down hill fast in autumn where they scour badly, their faeces are often light green and they go to skin and bone.
-It goes under the general name of ‘Autumn Ill Thrift’, which most folk assume is worms, which they treat by pourons at 3-weekly intervals.
+Young stock often goes downhill fast in autumn where they scour badly, their faeces are often light green and they go to skin and bone.
+It goes under the general name of ‘Autumn Ill Thrift’, which most folks assume is worms, which they treat by pour-on at 3-weekly intervals.
 This may dry up the scour for a few days before it starts again.

-If cows got skinny in the dry summer, they will need plenty supplementary feed from now on.
-So putting condition back on thin cows before calving is a priority, but it can take a couple of months to do so, even with top quality feed.
+If cows got skinny in the dry summer, they will need plenty of supplementary feed from now on.
+So putting condition back on thin cows before calving is a priority, but it can take a couple of months to do so, even with top-quality feed.